babarot/dotfiles/README.md

 ## Things to do next

-The processing of `sh <(curl -L https://raw.github.com/b4b4r07/dotfiles/master/bootstrap.sh)` is completed, it is necessary to execute following as soon as possible you.
+The processing of `sh <(curl -L https://raw.github.com/b4b4r07/dotfiles/master/bootstrap.sh)` is completed, it is necessary to execute following as soon as possible.

 1. cd ~/.dotfiles
 2. make install